YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 To application software, files in a file system provide persistence.
 This means that global variables must be stored in files for persistence.
-A *global directory file* provides a process with a mapping from the name of every possible global variable name to a *database file*.
-A *database* is a set of database files to which global variables are mapped by a global directory.
-Global directories are created and maintained by a utility program called the Global Directory Editor, which is discussed at length in the `YottaDB Administration and Operations Guide
+A *global directory file* provides a process with a mapping from the name of every possible global variable name to one or more *regions*.
+A *database* is a set of regions, which in turn map to *database files*.
+Global directories are created and maintained by a utility program, which is discussed at length in `Chapter 4 Global Directory Editor of the YottaDB Administration and Operations Guide
-<https://docs.yottadb.com/AdminOpsGuide/>`_ and is outside the purview
+<https://docs.yottadb.com/AdminOpsGuide/gde.html>`_ and is outside the
-of this document.
+purview of this document.

 The name of the global directory file required to access a global variable such as :code:`^Capital`, is provided to the process at startup